vanderbilt-virtual-reality/individual-project-jackysunhz/README.md

-# The Reality Stone!
-**The goal of this project is to create a visually deceptive non-euclidean space inside of unity VR.
+***The goal of this project is to create a visually deceptive non-euclidean space inside of unity VR.
-Interacable functionality in the demo: Initially you would come across a non-euclidean tunnel, and after you get pass, you are able to obtain an object (I labeled as reality stone)which maintains the world euclidean when you hold it.**
+Interacable functionality in the demo: Initially you would come across a non-euclidean tunnel, and after you get pass, you are able to obtain an object (I labeled as reality stone)which maintains the world euclidean when you hold it.***

 ###### Things to notice:

 * In order to be visually consistent, there are invisible walls in the scene that player can not move pass with the joystick control.
-Joystick would very likely be the way of moving around, grabbable objects become kind of shaky when grabbed and moving with joystick at the same time, as compared to smooth grabbing when moving with real world movements.
 * Note that I created the demo inside one of my previous projects, so you would want to just go to the scene "Individual_Project" for the project.